-Where are the Goals, Policies, and Land Use Map for My Community?
+Where Did the Goals, Policies, and Land Use Map for My Community's Plan Go?

-Goals, Policies and Land Use Map will be adopted as part of the County Policy Plan.
+The Community Plan content was used in the development of the Community Action Guide and Policy Plan of the Countywide Plan.
+Goals and policies from the existing community plan were considered for inclusion in the County Policy Plan, a component of the Countywide Plan.
+The Land Use Map will be adopted as part of the County Policy Plan.
 The content of the Community Action Guide focuses on those actions identified by the community that the community is willing to take to make desired changes to their community.
 The County Policy Plan and the Community Action Guide will be web-based, with adoption of the Countywide Plan in 2019.